 Your risk for oral cancer increases with the amount of alcohol you consume and, according to the American Cancer Society, multiplies by 30 times if you drink and smoke heavily.

 “When alcohol is used along with any tobacco products, the two together promote the development of oral cancer,” Dr. Mendelsohn says.
 “Having a drink while smoking a cigar or cigarette creates an extremely high-risk situation.”

 5. Check your mouth for signs of oral cancer

 Oral cavity cancer is a very slow-developing and slow-progressing cancer.
 But if ulcers go unnoticed and routine health maintenance is ignored, cancer may present at a more advanced stage.
 Dr. Mendelsohn recommends that when you brush your teeth, take an extra few seconds after rinsing to check out your mouth in the mirror.

 Dentists are required to do an oral cavity screening with every examination, according to Dr. Mendelsohn.
 Seeing your dentist every six to 12 months, as recommended by the American Dental Association, means you’ll have a full oral cancer screening at least once a year.

 7. Don’t wait to get symptoms checked out

 Whenever you notice an abnormal sore or growth in your mouth, it’s best to have it looked at by a professional.

 “The mouth heals very quickly,” Dr. Mendelsohn says.
 “If you have a sore that doesn’t heal within a week, make an appointment with your PCP, dentist or ENT specialist.
 Three weeks of a non-improving lesion should be considered urgent.”

-If you suspect you may have oral cancer, make an appointment with a UCLA Health primary care provider.
+If you have an abnormal growth or sore in your mouth that lasts for more than a week, make an appointment with a UCLA Health primary care provider.